 On almost every weekday, our Food for the Soul menu starts off with the talent of volunteer musicians who take two hours out of their day to play classical or Jazz on our concert grand piano, or their own instruments.
 Individuals, quartets, choirs, and even Broadway performers create an atmosphere of joy, elegance, and even dignity to our guests’ dining experience.
 Music truly does soothe the soul, especially for our guests who are facing a maze of problems and troubles.
 Having this opportunity to hear music helps brighten their spirits and feeds their soul.

-Food for the Soul Groups are generally run by volunteers either during or right after the meal service on a seasonal schedule, and change according to guests’ interests and volunteer availability.
+Food for the Soul Groups are generally run by volunteers either during or right after the meal service, and are offered as volunteers are available.
 Some of our most popular programs endure only because of the dedication from the volunteers who run them and the guests who attend them.
 Over the years our Food for the Soul menu has offered programming as diverse as art, choral groups, theater and discussion groups.

 If you live in the New York area and would like to volunteer your time and individual expertise to providing Food for the Soul, please contact our Volunteer Manager at (212) 924-0167.